5 Mar 2020 — Thames River Sightseeing

 The Tower of London is one of the most iconic tourist attractions in England.
 Renowned for its royal history, royal prison and place of execution – for royals as well as commoners – as well as being the home of the UK’s Crown Jewels.
 It’s a place that appeals to lovers of military history, social history, royal history, crime and punishment, ravens and royal bling alike.
 Your family could easily spend the entire day there and still not see everything.
 And there are always fun activities for the kids during school holidays.

 What better way to arrive at the Tower than in style on the river … and for half-price!
-Board a TRS boat at Westminster Pier, and cruise along the river to St Katharine’s Pier (Blue Route is non-stop; Pink Route stops at piers along the way).
+Board a TRS boat at Westminster Pier, and cruise along the river to St Katharine’s Pier.
 You’ll see some of London’s best-known attractions on the way before sailing past the Tower of London for a river’s-eye view of Traitor’s Gate, then gliding underneath Tower Bridge before docking.
 A wonderful way to begin – and end – your day out at the Tower!

 Click here for further details and to book your Tower of London package.